andrew/ultimate-awesome/README.md

 - [awesome-mev-boost](https://github.com/thegostep/awesome-mev-boost) - All awesome mev-boost related content.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
+- [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
+- [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
-- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
-Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
-Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-open-source-by-country-or-region](https://github.com/slowernews/awesome-open-source-by-country-or-region) - Lists of open source projects mainly made by devs of a country or region. .
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
-- [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
-- [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
 - [Awesome-Low-Light-Enhancement](https://github.com/Elin24/Awesome-Low-Light-Enhancement) - Awesome Low-light Enhancement.
 - [awesome_LLM-harmful-fine-tuning-papers](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers) - A survey on harmful fine-tuning attack for large language model.